What You Need to Know About 2008 Prius Battery Replacement

 Fortunately, Prius battery replacement can be a relatively cheap procedure.
 However, it is still necessary to shop around for the best price.

-The battery on your Prius is one of many mechanical parts to be replaced.
+The battery on your Prius is one of many mechanical parts that must be replaced.
 You may also need to replace the battery pack or auxiliary battery or have the hybrid cooling system serviced.
 The price of these repairs varies depending on where you live.
 A Prius battery pack can cost between $2,200 and $4,100.
 You can also choose a reconditioned battery.
-These batteries are usually backed by a warranty and can save thousands of dollars.
-However, some people must be more comfortable reinstalling a used battery pack.
+A warranty usually backs these batteries, which can save thousands of dollars.
+However, some people may be more comfortable reinstalling a used battery pack.

 In addition to cost, you may also need to find out if your battery is still covered under your warranty.
 Some warranties last for only a limited number of miles or years.
 You should check with your manufacturer to see if your Prius is still covered.